DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-2-induction-tutor-materials.md

 True:

 - Assessment tells teachers what pupils know, remember, understand and can do.
-- One assessment cannot test everything
+- One assessment cannot test everything.
 - Assessments are more powerful if they are focused.
 - All assessment data can be used in a formative way.
 - Assessment involves both teachers and pupils.